c3d2/pentabug/firmware/README.md

 * add more functions to the hardware abstraction layer
 * a mechanism to select which applications to include in the firmware
+* working RC-5 sending and receiving
+* light and sound detection
+* actual applications which do more than blinking